Synchronized Aharonov-Bohm Motifs via Engineered Dissipation

-where $\Z{\alpha}$ are the Pauli-$z$ operators and $\sigma^\pm_\alpha = (\sigma^x_\alpha + \mathrm i~\sigma^y_\alpha)/2$ are the usual raising and lowering operators.
-The parameters $h>0$ and $g>0$ denote the on-site field strength and the interaction amplitude, respectively.
+\textit{Dissipative Aharonov–Bohm Motifs.}---We consider a system of interacting spins arranged in plaquettes of four spins.
+Several plaquettes are connected so that the resulting structure has a $\mathscr C_n$-rotational symmetry, where $n$ is the number of plaquettes meeting at a common central spin; examples of motifs with different cyclic order $n$ are shown in the insets of Figs.~\ref{fig:Motifs}a--c.
+The total number of spins in a $\mathscr C_n$-symmetric motif is therefore $N = 2 n + 1$.
+A synthetic gauge flux $\phi$ threads the plaquettes of the motifs.
+Such fluxes in spin systems can be implemented experimentally in various platforms, including superconducting qubits and trapped ions~\cite{fengQuantumSimulationHofstadter2023, liPerfectQuantumState2018, manovitzQuantumSimulationsComplex2020, shapiraQuantumSimulationsInteracting2023}.
+The coherent dynamics of the $N$ spins is governed by the Hamiltonian { } where $\Z{\alpha}$ are the Pauli-$z$ operators and {$\sigma^\pm_\alpha = (\sigma^x_\alpha \pm \mathrm i~\sigma^y_\alpha)/2$} are the usual raising and lowering operators.
+The parameters $h>0$ and {$g_\mathrm{inn/out}>0$} denote the on-site field strength and the interaction amplitudes, respectively.
 The indices in Eq.~(\ref{eq:PlaquetteHamiltonian}) are defined as follows: the central spin is labeled $c$; the \emph{inner} spins, each coupled directly to the central spin, are labeled by a single index $i \in \{1,\dots,n\}$; and the \emph{outer} spins, which connect neighboring inner spins and close the plaquettes, are labeled by a double index $(i,i+1)$.
-A periodic boundary conditions is implied for the indices, i.e., $n+1 \equiv 1$.
+A periodic boundary condition is implied for the indices, i.e., $n+1 \equiv 1$.
 Each plaquette is therefore formed by the four spins $[c,i,(i,i+1),i+1]$.
 The total flux threading each plaquette is given by $\phi = \sum_\square \phi_{\alpha}$, where the local phases $\phi_\alpha$ (with $\alpha$ a single or double index) are defined up to a gauge freedom.
 Throughout, we set $\phi =\pi$ unless otherwise specified.

 In addition to the coherent dynamics, we introduce local dissipation acting on the outer spins with index $(i,i+1)$ of each motif.
 The resulting dissipative dynamics is described by a Lindblad master equation for the system density matrix $\dot \varrho= \mathcal L[\varrho]$ with the Louvillian defined as